 Inquiry and Investigation Leading the Way to Innovation

-In the 2012-13 academic year, students participated in over 550 research oriented co-ops in a mix of industry, academic, and non-profit settings, representing 10.6% of student work experiences for the year.
-Employers offering research experience include Fox Chase Cancer Center, The Children's Hospital of Philadelphia, GlaxoSmithKline, Johnson & Johnson, the Lankenau Institute for Medical Research, the faculty of Drexel University, Drexel University College of Medicine, and the Academy of Natural Sciences of Drexel University.
+In the 2013-14 academic year, students participated in 750 research oriented co-ops in a mix of industry, academic, and non-profit settings, representing over 12% of student work experiences for the year.
+Employers offering research experience include Johnson & Johnson, Fox Chase Cancer Center, GlaxoSmithKline, the Children’s Hospital of Philadelphia, the University of Pennsylvania, the USDA, and the faculty of Drexel University, Drexel University College of Medicine, and the Academy of Natural Sciences of Drexel University.

 If you are considering a research co-op, a proactive job search is important in finding a position that fits your interests and field of study.
 Contact Steinbright for more information.